 - 1. Current negative 2-Step TB skin test (2 separate tests & readings given within 3 weeks of each other) or chest X-ray diagnostic report stating that no tuberculosis is present. - 2.
 Copy of valid Basic Life Support (BLS) for Healthcare Providers - 3.
-Copy of your Health Insurance coverage - 4.
-Immunizations see required immunizations (pg.
-25)
+Copy of your Health Insurance coverage

+4. Immunizations see required immunizations

-- Your application must contain all the required documents to be considered for admission to the program. - Applicants should keep their original documents on hand. - Use the checklist on page 36 to ensure you have included everything required. - Submit your application via secure upload in one complete document.
-Choose Radiology not Admissions.
+- Your application must contain all the required documents to be considered for admission to the program. - Applicants should keep their original documents on hand. - Use the checklist on page 36 to ensure you have included everything required. - Submit your application via dynamic forms.